ethereum/web3.py/docs/examples.rst

     from web3.exceptions import BlockNotFound
     from eth_abi.codec import ABICodec

-    # Currently this handy method is not exposed over
+    # Currently this method is not exposed over official web3 API,
-    # official web3 API, but we need it to construct eth_getLogs parameters
+    # but we need it to construct eth_getLogs parameters
     from web3._utils.filters import construct_event_filter_params
     from web3._utils.events import get_event_data